 Dressing like the boys is beyond a trend – these days who doesn’t own a pair of boyfriends and brogues?
 While our womenswear designers get plenty of the fashion spotlight, when it comes to menswear these Isles have had a major impact on the way the world’s manfolk dress and thus deserve a bit more attention.
 From Savile Row to punk, British fashion design has colonised the rest of the planet.
 With fashion’s great and good descending on the capital for London Collections: Men next week our thoughts have turned to the super influential world of men’s style.

-Celebrating the huge impact the Brits have had abroad, the British Fashion Council have commissioned a V&A study on the origins of men’s style.
+Of course, the Brits have had a huge impact abroad - so much so that last year, the British Fashion Council commissioned a V&A study on the origins of men’s style.
 Written by men's fashion history expert, Keren Protheroe, a PHD alumnus of the History of Fashion course at the Royal College of Art, the study charts innovations in men's sartorial style all the way back to 1526.

 Caroline Rush, CEO of the British Fashion Council, commented: ‘From the cobbled streets of London to rural Scotland the study celebrates the artistry, skill and excellence that make Britain the natural birthplace of menswear; a legacy that has never waned but instead goes from strength to strength, just look at the British designer brands and emerging talent showcased at London Collections: Men’.